-Nervous anticipation, the excitement of preparations and quiet introspection of how things are going to be － these are some of the emotions a couple that is waiting for the little bundle of joy to arrive into this world, goes through.
-And as the pregnancy proceeds, the parents-to-be are eager to freeze the magical moments for posterity.
+Nervous anticipation, the excitement of preparations and quiet introspection of how things are going to be － these are some of the emotions a couple goes through while waiting for their little bundle of joy to arrive.
+And, as the pregnancy proceeds, some parents-to-be are eager to freeze the magical moments for posterity.

-What’s the best way to remember this period, then to photograph the process?
-Many couples would love to capture the bump in an intimate way but are not sure how they can do it aesthetically.
+What’s the best way to remember this period than to photograph the process?
+Many couples would love to capture the bump in an intimate way but are not sure how to do it aesthetically.
 Don’t fret.
 Here are some useful tips you can keep in mind while taking pictures of the baby bump －

-Sunrise or sunset is the best time for a maternity photo shoot but this should be determined by the health of the mother -- depending on whether she has morning or evening sickness.
-Outdoors is best.
-If the expectant mother is not too keen to step out or is not in a health condition to get outdoors, choose a big window or passageway inside the home, where there is some beautiful morning or evening light streaming in.
+Sunrise or sunset is the best time for a maternity photo shoot but this should be determined based on the health of the mother — whether she has morning or evening sickness.
+Outdoors are the best for photoshoots.
+However, if the expectant mother is not too keen to step out or is not in a health condition to go out, choose a big window or passageway inside the home, where there is some beautiful morning or evening light streaming in.

-Close to nature is the key for location scouting in maternity shoots.
-Beachside, near the hills, backyard garden, a park etc. The mother is going through a process that's so beautiful and natural, keeping the shoot close to natural beauty uplifts the shoot.
+Being close to nature should be the key concern during location scouting for maternity shoots.
+Beachside, near the hills, backyard garden, a park etc are ideal places for a shoot.
+The mother is going through a process that's so beautiful and natural, so keeping the shoot close to natural beauty uplifts the shoot.

 Always rope in the partner for a few shots.
-And if the couple already has a child or a pet, get them for a few shots.
+And, if the couple already has a child or a pet, get them in as well.
 It adds a beautiful dimension to the portraits.

 While you would not want the mother to go through the process of several changes of clothes, dressing up in layers will give a variety.
-I ask clients to carry a jacket or scarf so that there is variety in the shots.
-For example, if she wore black tights and black Ganji under a dress, she can wear it for different locations.
+I ask clients to carry a jacket or scarf for variety in the shots.
+For example, if the mother wore black tights and Ganji under a dress, she can wear it at different locations.
 There is no break required.
-So you shoot in one and quickly switch to the other.
+So, you shoot in one and quickly switch to the other.

 The most common and must do poses are ones where the mother is holding her bump and looking at it.
 The couple holding the bump together, sitting with legs outstretched, a heart around the belly using fingers look very appealing.
 Uncommon ones are where you really get the couple to be intimate to capture emotional moments, wide-angle shots from far or the close-up of the bare belly.
 Some mothers are brave enough to volunteer for underwater mermaid-like photos or lying inside a milk-covered bathtub, showing off the bump.